goseind/gosein.de/_posts/2022-03-29-My-Reverse-Engineering-Challenge-Broken-Password-Safe.md

 388340858
 ```

-It worked and we caputured our flag: `FLAG{your safe is now open again}}`.
+It worked and we captured our flag: `FLAG{your safe is now open again}}`.

-Of course this is a rather simple task compared to other Caputure the Flag challenges, however I hope is was of use to you and gave you a brief intoduction to reverse engineering and the tools you can use.
+Of course, this is a rather simple task compared to other Capture the Flag challenges, however, I hope it was of use to you and gave you a brief introduction to reverse engineering and the tools you can use.

-If I find the time, I'll expand this post and add more posts regarding other reverse enginering topics or challenges.
+If I find the time, I'll expand this post and add more posts regarding other reverse engineering topics or challenges.